 - Sacral region (pelvis) – legs, reproductive organs

 The symptoms associated with a compressed nerve usually can be managed using pain medication, physical therapy or other conservative methods of treatment.
 Only if weeks or months of conservative treatment prove ineffective will surgery be considered an option.
-Rather than settle for highly invasive, extremely disruptive traditional surgery for discogenic pain, tens of thousands of patients have found relief at Laser Spine Institute (LSI).
-Contact LSI to learn about our advanced endoscopic procedures and to receive a free review of an MRI or CT scan.
+Rather than settle for highly invasive, extremely disruptive traditional surgery for discogenic pain, tens of thousands of patients have found relief at Laser Spine Institute.
+Contact Laser Spine Institute to learn about our advanced, minimally invasive procedures and to receive a free review of an MRI or CT scan.